SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 **How to test your RDTSocket?**

 You can test it through our deployed proxy server.
-Therefore, you need to include a test_case field in your packet header with values ranging from 0 to 10 (tentative) (no need to calculate it into the CHECKSUM).
+Therefore, you need to include a test_case field in your packet header with values ranging from 0 to 10 (tentative) (no need to calculate it into the `CHECKSUM`).
 When test_case is 0, it represents a reliable network environment without any packet loss or corruption operations.
 When test_case ranges from 1 to 10, it will test various functions of RDTSocket.
 When sending test data for testing, the packet header should include sender's IP and port, receiver's IP and port, as well as test_case, to complete data forwarding and network simulation operations.
 The IP address and test port of the testing server will be released later.

 ## 2.4 Grading
 1. Establish (3-way handshakes) & close (4-way handshakes) connection.
-(5 pts)
+(10 pts)
 2. Your RDTSocket could be used as a client to send multiple short messages to the server built by your RDTSocket.
-(10 pts)
+(15 pts)
 3. Your RDTSocket could be used as a server to receive short messages from the client built by your RDTSocket.
-(10 pts)
+(15 pts)
 4. Your RDTSocket could be used as a erver to receive a large file from the a server built by your RDTSocket.
 The file should be separated into multiple CHUNKs and will be sent in a disordered sequence, with some packets being lost.
 Your RDTSocket should receive and buffer all this data and recover it to the original file based on the sequence number of each packet.
 If the RDTSocket detects lost packets, it should send a request to the SERVER and require a re-send.
-(10 pts)
+(15 pts)
 5. Your RDTSocket could be used as a client to send a large file to the server built by our RDTSocket.
 This file should be separated into multiple CHUNKs and sent in a PIPELINE way.
 During testing, we will delay the reception of data to simulate congestion situations.
 Please ensure to maintain the sizes of the congestion control window and flow control window to stop sending data when the server is congested.
 Resume sending data only when notified by the server that it can receive data again.
 Sending more than 30% of data beyond the buffer will be considered a failure to complete the flow control function.
-(15 pts)
+(20 pts)

 6. We will prepare 10 different test case for testing the performance of your RDTSocket.
-(5 pts per case, total 50 pts)
+(2.5 pts per case, total 25 pts)

-**Bonus**: Implement congestion and flow control system in more than 1 manner will awarded up to 20 pts as bonus.
+**Bonus**: You could also evaluate the performance of your implemented socket and summarize into a report (20 pts as bonus) .

 <!-- ## 2.2 Presentation (30 pts)
 For the final presentation: